Regression based thresholds in principal loading analysis: Perturbation Bounds

-In this section, we derive conditions for the perturbation matrices that have to hold in order to obtain identical results for PLA and OLS.
-To be more precise: we provide conditions under which discarding variables using PLA results in classifying those variables as non-significant covariates. \\ We consider a bundle of variables to be uncorrelated with the remaining variables: $\{X_d\} \ind $.
-For now, we assume those to be the first variables hence $\bD = \{1,\ldots,|\bD| \}$ for illustration purposes.
-This yields covariance matrices of shape
+In this section, we derive conditions for the perturbation matrices that have to hold in order to obtain the same selected variables by PLA and MLR.
+To be more precise: we provide conditions under which discarded variables according to PLA are also considered to be non-significant predictors in MLR.
+Here, a non-significant predictor means that the regression coefficients of the respective variables are not significantly different from zero.

-Further, we consider that the $\{X_d\}$ are discarded according to PLA.
-We note that it is unlikely that PLA and OLS intersect in the absence of noise, i.e. in the population case, because

-hence the $\{\betatilde^{(d)}\}_{d\in\bD}$ do not all necessarily equal zero except if $\Sigmabtilde^{-1}_{[d,\bullet]} \Covbtilde = 0$ for all $d\in\bD$ which appears to be the case in rare occurrence or in artificially constructed data only.
-Therefore, an intersection of PLA and OLS exists most likely only in the sample case.
-The following theorem provides a visualization of the relationship between the perturbation matrices: \begin{theorem} Let the variables $\{X_d\}$ be discarded according to PLA.
-The $\{X_d\}$ are considered to be non-significant covariates according to OLS if for all $d\in\bD$